aliceraffaele/ROAR/reports/README.md

 ENGLISH VERSION
 # ROAR – Reports

-Presentations and scientific papers related to ROAR activities.
+Presentations and scientific papers related to the ROAR activities.

 **List of available reports:**